-Constitutional courts, constitutional justice and the interpretation of the constitution have been the central issue of numerous researches and investigations; these include works on the development and historical background of constitutional justice, those focusing on the theoretical definition of the activity performed by the constitutional court, as well as texts exploring the organizational models of constitutional justice in a comparative approach.
+Constitutional courts, constitutional justice and the interpretation of the constitution have been the central issues of numerous researches and investigations over the last century; these include works on the development and historical background of constitutional justice, those focusing on the theoretical definition of the activity performed by the constitutional court, as well as texts exploring the organizational models of constitutional justice in a comparative approach.
 The most recent comprehensive articles on the Hungarian Constitutional Court have been published on the relationship between the Constitutional Court and the supreme judicial body.
 The concept of "juristocratic paradigm" was introduced recently in the Hungarian scholarly thinking, and the discussion around it is still evolving.
-I undertook to write my doctoral thesis entitled "The Constitutional Court in the Classical System of the Branches of Power" in this academic context, and I aimed to answer the question of whether the Constitutional Court could be regarded as an independent branch of power.
-This question and my attempts to answer it within the context of the separation of powers were inspired by an issue raised almost twenty-five years ago, according to which the question of whether the theory of the branches of power has become exceeded should also be the subject of individual analysis.
-According to some opinions emerged within the classical and modern theories of the branches of power, there are innumerable branches of power, and the theory of the branches of power applies not only within the framework of the nation-state, but also in the field of international public law.
-On this basis, I aim to overview why the Constitutional Court can or cannot be considered an independent branch of power.
+I undertook to write my doctoral dissertation entitled "The Constitutional Court in the Classical System of the Branches of Power" in this academic context, and I aimed to answer the question of whether the Constitutional Court could be regarded as an independent branch of power.
+This question and my attempts to answer it within the context of the separation of powers were inspired by an issue raised almost twenty-five years ago, i.e. whether the theory of the branches of power itself has become superseded should also be the subject of a separate analysis.
+According to some opinions developed within the scope of classical and modern theories of the branches of power, countless numbers of such branches exist, and the theory of the branches of power applies not only within the framework of the nation-state, but also in the field of international public law.
+On this basis, I aim to overview the reasons why the Constitutional Court can or cannot be considered an independent branch of power.